The US, Canada, Australia and UK have refused to sign an international communications treaty at an conference in Dubai.

 Matters were also complicated by an African bloc of countries calling for a paragraph to be added to the treaty's preamble relating to human rights which stated that: "These regulations recognise the right of access of member states to international telecommunication services."

-The US and its allies suggested this as an attempt to extend the treaty's regulations to cover internet governance and content.'Bad agreement'
+The US and its allies suggested this was an attempt to extend the treaty's regulations to cover internet governance and content.